 Why is face recognition everywhere?

-Face recognition technology has existed for quite some time, but until recently it was not accurate enough for most purposes.
+Face recognition technology has existed for quite some time, but until recently face analysis was not accurate enough for most purposes.

 Now it seems that face recognition is everywhere: